-If I’d have had more time, I’d have spent more time in those four key countries (and not added more to the itinerary).
-That’s not to say the rest of the Balkans isn’t high on my list – particularly Albania and Slovenia.
-However, there’s SO much to see in these regions, that visiting more countries doesn’t mean you miss out on fewer locations.
+If I had had more time, I’d have spent more time in those four key countries (and not add more to the itinerary).
+That’s not to say the rest of the Balkans isn’t high on my list -, particularly Albania and Slovenia.
+However, there’s SO much to see in these regions that visiting more countries doesn’t mean you miss out on fewer locations.

-And of course, check the map while planning your trip. 😉 Bosnia & Herzegovnia is much bigger than Kosovo, as an example, and thorough exploration would take far longer.
+And, of course, check the map while planning your trip. 😉 Bosnia & Herzegovina is much bigger than Kosovo, for example, and thorough exploration would take far longer.

 For a weekend break, my preferred locations would be Ohrid or Sarajevo.
-For a full week, I’d definitely do my 1 week Montenegro roadtrip all over again!
+For a whole week, I’d definitely do my 1 week Montenegro road trip all over again!